 On Thanksgiving Day (USA), YouVersion launched a new Bible app for kids.
 It promises to be an animated adventure designed to help kids explore the big stories of the Bible and begin cultivating a love for Scripture at a young age.

-When I heard that members of Faith Church (RCA) in Dyer, Indiana had developed a Heidelberg Catechism game for kids I just had to get a copy.
-I’m always looking for resources to recommend to parents for starting faith conversations at home, or to Sunday school teachers for the downtime as everyone is arriving for class.
+When I heard that members of Faith Church (RCA) in Dyer, Indiana, had developed a Heidelberg Catechism game for kids, I just had to get a copy.
+I'd like to recommend this resource to parents and Sunday school teachers.

 When was the last time you taught a Sunday school lesson on a Psalm?
 (Okay, other than Psalm 23?)

 Looking for new ideas for praying with kids in your classroom next season?
 Check out these creative prayer practices collected on Pinterest by our friends at the NC Synod Evangelical Lutheran Church in America.

 Sophie, my fifteen month old daughter, spends two days a week at daycare.
 I was eager to attend the first parent conference this spring to hear about what she's learning and how they see her developing.
 What if the same thing happened in our children and youth ministry programs?

 Many Sunday schools take a break during the summer months.
 If yours is one of them, how do you say goodbye to your class as you send them off to enjoy the sunshine?
 If you’re coming to your last week of Sunday school, consider setting aside time do something special.
 Here are a few ideas.

 Helping kids develop a faith that's big enough to deal with the realities of this fallen world is part of our role as faith nurturers.
 Last night I found this article posted on my facebook wall, Talking With Children about the Boston Marathon Bombings... and Listening! and I wanted to pass it along.